MRI-RadOnc/MRI-RadOnc/README.md

 # Research Group Artificial Intelligence and Radiomics

-The analysis of medical imaging data (CT, MRI and PET) using artificial intelligence (AI) methods enables the non-invasive characterization of biological tissues.
-In our research group, we are working on current AI methods, such as radiomics or neural networks, to investigate tumors of affected patients.
-We develop models to achieve improved predictions of patient prognosis, enable response to therapy and determine non-invasive molecular-pathological characteristics.
-Furthermore, we explore the added value of AI methods in medical therapy planning.
+Our research group focuses on the integration of  artificial intelligence (AI) techniques in oncology.
+By leveraging both machine learning and state-of-the-art large language models (LLMs), we aim to enhance the management of complex clinical data, facilitate more informed treatment decisions, and support medical professionals in refining patient care strategies.
+In addition, our work includes the automated analysis of medical imaging data—such as CT, MRI, and PET—to non-invasively characterize biological tissues and reveal critical insights into tumor behavior.
+Through radiomics, neural networks, and transformer-based LLMs, we develop models that improve prognosis prediction, therapy response assessment, and the determination of non-invasive molecular-pathological characteristics, ultimately driving precision medicine in oncology.
+We also seek to elucidate the added value of AI methodologies for therapy planning and patient-specific treatment adaptation.

 ### Research Focus
+- LLMs to support medical decision making
+- Value of multimodal foundation models
 - AI-based analysis for patients with brain metastases (AURORA Multicenter Study of the DEGRO Stereotaxy Working Group)
 - AI-based analysis of patients with anal carcinomas (DKTK Multicenter Study)
 - AI-based analysis of patients with soft tissue sarcomas
 - AI-based analysis of patients with prostate cancer
 - Development and improvement of neural networks for the segmentation of tumors and organs at risk
 - Prediction of radiotherapy side effects

 <!--
 ### Research Staff
 - PD Dr. med.
 Jan C. Peeken (Group Head)